It is no secret that the IRS has ways of making you pay for delinquent tax debts—one of which is through wage garnishment.

 If you are eligible for a discharge of your federal tax debt, then the government may still pursue collections against you for unpaid state taxes (if applicable).
 Bankruptcy filing should be the last resort since it will severely damage your credit score.

 Seek help from a tax resolution company to stop a wage garnishment

-If you’re struggling to manage your tax issues with the IRS, it may be time to get help from a tax resolution company that offers tax negotiation services.
+If you’re struggling to manage your tax issues with the IRS, then it may be time to get help from a tax resolution company that offers tax negotiation services.

 Tax resolution companies specialize in helping people resolve their tax issues, often by reducing or eliminating penalties and interest rates and negotiating payment plans.
-They’ll work with you individually to develop a plan that works for your situation and can even help you avoid IRS’s legal action.
+They’ll work with you individually to develop a plan that works for your situation and can also help you avoid IRS’s legal action.

 Drowning in Taxes